 Swamp Milkweed

-Asclepias incarnata Asclepias incarnata, commonly known as swamp milkweed, is a plant native to Texas.
-It typically grows in swamps, river bottomlands, and wet meadows throughout the state.
-This plant usually reaches heights of 3 to 4 feet on branching stems and produces small, fragrant flowers that range in color from pink to mauve.
-These flowers, featuring five reflexed petals and a prominent central crown, bloom in tight clusters at the ends of the stems during summer, though some may be white.
-Its narrow, lance-shaped leaves taper to a point and measure 3 to 6 inches long.
-When the stems are cut, they release a toxic milky sap.
-After flowering, the plant develops attractive seed pods that split open when ripe, dispersing silky-haired seeds carried effortlessly by the wind.
-Swamp milkweed serves as a nectar source for butterflies and hummingbirds and provides food for the larval stage of monarch butterflies.
+Asclepias incarnata Common Names: Swamp Milkweed, Pink Milkweed Swamp Milkweed typically grows in swamps, river bottomlands, and wet meadows.
+It usually reaches heights of 3 to 4 feet on branching stems and produces small, fragrant clustering flowers that range in color from pink to mauve.
+After flowering, the plant develops seed pods that split open when ripe, dispersing silky-haired seeds on the wind.
+Swamp Milkweed serves as a nectar source for butterflies and hummingbirds, and provides food for the larval stage of monarch butterflies.
+When the stems are cut, they release a milky sap that is toxic if ingested.
 These plants can thrive in medium to wet soils when grown in full sun.
-Surp
+Surprisingly, they also tolerate average, well-drained soils in cultivation, despite their native habitats being swamps and wet meadows.
+Since swamp milkweeds have deep taproots, it is advisable to leave them undisturbed once established.
+Foliage emerges slowly in the spring.
+BONAP MAPHeight: 3’-4’Spread